AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Nested query.md

 **Note:**

 -   Only NESTED columns can be queried when you use nested query.
 -   However, a query request can include nested queries and queries of other types.
-For more information about the NESTED type, see [Nested type](/intl.en-US/Function Introduction/Search Index/API operations/Array and Nested field types.md).
+For more information about the NESTED type, see [NEST](/intl.en-US/Function Introduction/Search Index/API operations/ARRAY and NEST data types.md).

 ## Operations